Ready to set up SendLayer for your site on Name.com?

 Once you’ve added the necessary information from SendLayer, click ADD RECORD.

 That’s all you need to finish this setup.
-Just repeat the previous steps using the corresponding HOST and VALUE to add the four remaining records.
+Just repeat the previous steps using the corresponding HOST and VALUE to add the remaining 4 records.
 When you’re finished, you should have 4 CNAME records, and 1 TXT record, for a total of 5.

 This should give you a list of records similar to this example: